-I had gotten over my fear of traveling alone and planned another trip a couple of months later.
-People told stories about Thailand, mostly negative things, but that didn't stop me from visiting.
+I had gotten over my fear of traveling alone and went on another trip a couple of months later.
+Friends shared stories about Thailand, mostly negative, but that didn't stop me from visiting.

 Five days before the trip, there were news that the Thai army declared martial law.
 Everyone was telling me to reconsider or cancel, but I ignored them, did a bit of research (just to be safe), and took the flight to Bangkok.

-Barricades, chaos, drama—all these things were playing through my head as I approached the train station inside the airport.
+Barricades, chaos, violence—all these things were playing through my head as I approached the train station inside the airport.
 When I reached the sky train, I felt all the unnecessary stress leave my body.
-There were no barricades or chaos or drama.
+There were no barricades or chaos or violence.
 Just people going about their routine as if nothing was out of the ordinary.

 There were no other sounds on the train except for the subtle buzzing of electricity.
 As we cruised through the dramatic urban landscape, the tone golden and mellow, I almost never wanted to get off the train.